 It is not uncommon for those suffering from anxiety to use other substances to self treat their anxiety such as alcohol.
 Given its nature as a depressant and impact on the prefrontal cortex and amygdala by soothing neurotransmitter activity, it might appear to provide a relaxation or calm effect yet not attend the roots of this anxiety or stress.

-Anxiety Treatment in San Diego
+Depression Therapy in San Diego

 Other medications or drugs such as benzos or opiates are frequently used in combination with alcohol, only to leave a user depressed or brought emotionally down.
 At La Jolla Recovery, anxiety therapy is a comprehensive approach to anxiety disorders in addition to substance abuse treatment.